-A private room is available for students in need of lactation services, and is located in the Allied Health Department, (573.518.2172).
+A private room is available for students in need of lactation services, and is located in the Cozean Library on the second floor.
+All Outreach Centers have designated spaces on their campuses.

-D. Reporting Harassment or Discrimination Due to a Qualifying Condition

-Mineral Area College prohibits discrimination and harassment on the basis of sex.
-Pregnant or Parenting Students who believe they have been discriminated against or harassed because of a qualifying condition may file a complaint with the Title IX Coordinator, Dean of Students Office, AS 119.
-Complaints of discrimination or harassment under this policy will be processed in accordance with College policy.
+D. Reporting Harassment or Discrimination Due to a Qualifying Condition Mineral Area College prohibits discrimination and harassment.
+Pregnant or Parenting Students who believe discrimination or harassment has occurred because of a qualifying condition may file a complaint with the Title IX Coordinator (titleix@MineralArea.edu).
+Complaints of discrimination or harassment under this policy will be processed in accordance with college policy.